ihmeuw/pseudopeople/docs/source/datasets/index.rst

 and routinely generated files of social security numbers, that users can generate using Pseudopeople for developing and testing Entity
 Resolution algorithms and software.

-Each of the datasets that can be generated using Pseudopeople have "noise" added to them, thereby realistically simulating how administrative records can be corrupted or distorted, which creates challenges in linking those records.
+Each of the datasets that can be generated using pseudopeople has "noise" added to it, thereby realistically simulating how population data can be corrupted or distorted, which creates challenges in linking those records.
 To read more about the different kinds of noise that can be applied to the different datasets, please see the :ref:`Noise page <noise_main>`.